-Vietnam Research Station Outline
+Ovietnam Research Station Outline

-The Institute of Tropical Medicine, of Nagasaki University (ITM) and the National Institute of Hygiene and Epidemiology, Vietnam (NIHE), have been jointly conducting a joint project since 2005 on emerging and reemerging infectious diseases under a grant from the Ministry of Education, Science, Culture and Technology (MEXT) of Japan.
+The Institute of Tropical Medicine of Nagasaki University (ITM) and the National Institute of Hygiene and Epidemiology, Vietnam (NIHE), have been jointly conducting a collaborative project since 2005 on emerging and reemerging infectious diseases under a grant from the Ministry of Education, Science, Culture and Technology (MEXT) of Japan.
 A Vietnam research station established on the NIHE campus has been the site of a number of research activities.
-Project for clarifying environmental and social factors affecting outbreaks of zoonosis, vector-borne infectious diseases, diarrhoea, and childhood pneumonia have been conducted within a collaborative project framework.
-Having achieved the goals set or research in the project's first phase (from 2005 to 2009), the next objectives have been underlined, clarifying the factors and mechanisms causing infectious diseases.
-Four groups were established to answer these research questions, i.e., diarrhoea, vector-borne disease, clinical epidemiology, and zoonosis.
-These groups have conducted 15 independent activities.
+The project for clarifying environmental and social factors affecting outbreaks of zoonosis, vector-borne infectious diseases, diarrhoea, and childhood pneumonia has been conducted within a collaborative project framework.
+Having achieved the goals set or research in the project's first phase (from 2005 to 2009), the next objectives had been underlined, clarifying the factors and mechanisms causing infectious diseases (from 2010 to 2014).

+Since 2015, the project has been taken over to the third phase under a grant from the newly established Japan Agency for Medical Research and Development (AMED).
+Four main subjects i.e., Dengue fever, Infectious diarrhoea, Influenza, and Drug resistant bacteria were selected for taking the aim of development an intervention-based method to inhibit the spread of infectious diseases.
+In Vietnam Research Station, we proceed over 20 independent activities including collaborative research with other Japanese institutes.
 To conduct projects on a higher level, cooperation has been established with three Vietnamese governmental research institutions and with JICA-supported national hospitals.
-The outcome of such activities is expected to contribute greatly to promoting public health and improving medical care.
+The outcome of such activities are expected to contribute greatly to promoting public health and improving medical care.

-Research activities (The activities which have been implemented in the J-GRID program were described)
+Research activities (The activities implemented in the J-GRID program were described)

-The objectives of the entire project are to clarify the ecology of pathogens in nature and in human society, to clarify the pathogenic mechanism of human diseases, and to develop an interventionbased method to inhibit the spread of infectious diseases.
-Four research groups will conduct their researches pursuing their research objectives.
-Research agenda are as follows:
+The objectives of the entire project are (1) to clarify the ecology of pathogens in nature and in human society, (2) to clarify the pathogenic mechanism of human diseases.
+The principal research agenda are as follows:

-1. Diarrhoea research group:
+1. Dengue fever research: